nicole-dwenger/cdslanguage-network/README.md

 **Note:** I am aware, that the replacing of names in step 2 might induce some biases, as these names might have a higher weight, compared to others were variations of names are still present.
 Ideally, all names referring to the same name could be replaced.
 However, this also relies on some assumptions, e.g. *Hillary* is *Hillary Clinton* and not a different *Hillary*.

 ### Network Analysis
-Two important concepts in network analysis are nodes and edges.
-For this project, the nodes were the extracted named entities of people, while their relations are the edges of the network.
-The network analysis was performed by generating a network graph of the weighted edgelist.
-This graph was generated using a spring layout, which positions nodes using the Fuchterman-Reinglod force-directed algorithm (more information [here](https://networkx.org/documentation/stable/reference/generated/networkx.drawing.layout.spring_layout.html)).
-Further, the following centrality measures were extracted, to provide additional information about the nodes and edges. *Degree centrality* is a measure of how many edges are connected to a given node.
-A node (entity) which is connected to many nodes may be more important. *Eigenvector centrality* is a measure of how much a given node is connected to other well-connected nodes.
-A node which is connected to other well-connected nodes may also be more important and have higher influence in the network. *Betweenness centrality* is a measure of how important the node is for connections between other nodes.
+The weighted edge-lists were used as input to the network analysis.
+Similar to the preprocessing, this analysis was done for the entire dataset, but also for subsets of fake and real news.
+In all cases, the extracted named entities represented the nodes in the network, while their relations (or co-occurrence) were the edges.
+The network graph was generated for edges with a minimum edge-weight of 500, using a spring layout, which positions nodes using the Fuchterman-Reinglod force-directed algorithm (more information [here](https://networkx.org/documentation/stable/reference/generated/networkx.drawing.layout.spring_layout.html)).
+Further, the following centrality measures were extracted, to provide additional information about the nodes and edges. **Degree centrality** is a measure of how many edges are connected to a given node.
+A node (entity) that is connected to many nodes may be more important. **Eigenvector centrality** is a measure of how much a given node is connected to other well-connected nodes.
+A node that is connected to other well-connected nodes may also be more important and have a higher influence on the network. **Betweenness centrality** is a measure of how important the node is for connections between other nodes.
 Thus, it may indicate how important the node is for the general flow or interconnectedness of the network.

 ## Repository Structure